-We are excited to announce feedback from our partners at the Allen Institute for Brain Science regarding four neurons posted during our recent 48-hour challenge.
+We are excited to share more feedback from our partners at the Allen Institute for Brain Science regarding some past neurons that you have helped reconstruct.
+Read their comments here: